the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 unclassified: Being able to form a model about a piece of code

 #### Software Engineering Skills
+There are lots of software engineering curricula out there, that try to define which tasks a software engineer should be able to perfom.
+A recent one highlighting some aspects in more detail than what we are doing here is (Landwehr2017).

 #### Creating documented code building blocks (DOCBB)
 The RSE should be able to create building blocks from source code that are reusable.

-#### building reusable libraries (LIBS)
+#### building distributable libraries (LIBS)
-The RSE should be able to distribute his code with their domain/language specific distribution platforms
+The RSE should be able to distribute his code with their domain/language specific distribution platforms.

+#### Software Behaviour Awareness and Analysis(MOD)
+A certain quality of anlytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment and from that make predictions about its behaviour is a required skill for tasks like debugging, profiling, or predicting user interaction.

+#### Understanding the software lifecycle (SWLC)
+Software has a lifetime and this necessitates the respective strategies for its usage along the intended time scale.

 #### Use repositories (SWREPOS)
 The RSE should be able to use public platforms to share the artifacts they have created and invitit public scrutiny on them for public review.

 #### legal things (LEG)
 The RSE should know licenses and their respective domains for data or software.
 On an entry level, the competency is mostly about awareness.